A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Results

-Recommending ``future items'' for a past test instance is a strong evidence of data leakage, that the current offline evaluation setting is not valid.
+Recommending ``future items'' for a test instance is strong evidence of data leakage, and the current offline evaluation setting is invalid.
+Following our evaluation, a similar experiment is conducted in~\cite{futureItemRec}.
+The authors show that both \textit{random-split-by-ratio} and \textit{temporal-split on a user's local timeline } result in the recommendations of ``future items'', which are invalid recommendations.
 A recommendation model should not have seen the ``future items'' or any interactions related to these ``future items''.
-Other than that, recommending ``future item'' will adversely affect recommendation accuracy because recommending an item that is not yet available (at the time point of test instance) will never lead to a hit.
+Other than that, recommending ``future items'' will adversely affect recommendation accuracy because recommending an item that is not yet available (at the time point of test instance) will never lead to a hit.
 In such cases, the recommendation accuracy obtained from the offline evaluation is an underestimation of the model's true performance.
 However, simply filtering future items from the top-$N$ list before computing recommendation accuracy is not an option.
-Through the presence of ``future items'', we show that the current offline evaluation setting is invalid, and a model shall not learn from future data that are not available at the time point of test instance.
+Through the presence of ``future items'', we show that the current offline evaluation setting is invalid, and a model shall not learn from the future data that are not available at the time points of the test instances.